 Foods To Keep Your Mouth Healthy

-But the real way to keep your mouth healthy is to eat the right foods and not eat the wrong foods; the most damaging foods are free sugars that are added to foods, fruit juice is concentrated sugar with no fiber or goodness that you get from the fruit.
+But the real way to keep your mouth healthy is to eat the right foods and not eat the wrong foods; the most damaging foods are free sugars that are added to foods, fruit juice is concentrated sugar with no fibre or goodness that you get from the fruit.
 If you want something sweet use raw honey but do not heat it as it kills its natural biological activity that helps support health.

-Eat fish like salmon sardines, shellfish, vitamin C foods like citrus, broccoli, berries, and get some Vitamin D via sun exposure without sunblock and without burning your skin, Vitamin D is crucial for overall health and dental health – cod liver oil, free range egg yolks are good sources of vitamin D, you also need lots of antioxidant foods again this comes from vegetables and berries, and healthy fiber from those fruits and vegetables.
+Eat fish like salmon sardines, shellfish, vitamin C foods like citrus, broccoli, berries, and get some Vitamin D via sun exposure without sunblock and without burning your skin, Vitamin D is crucial for overall health and dental health – cod liver oil, free-range egg yolks are good sources of vitamin D, you also need lots of antioxidant foods again this comes from vegetables and berries, and healthy fibre from those fruits and vegetables.
 You want to be eating real food, as clean and organic as you can get to reduce chemical exposure.

 Gum Infection – Here’s What Needs To Happen

-To treat active infection it needs to be taken care of by the dentist and dental hygienist, you can use essential oils to support the healing but at this stage I would not recommend use of a dental water pik until the gum health resolves because you don’t want to be forcing infection and bacteria deeper into the pockets.
+To treat active infection it needs to be taken care of by the dentist and dental hygienist, you can use essential oils to support the healing but at this stage I would not recommend use of a dental water pick until the gum health resolves because you don’t want to be forcing infection and bacteria deeper into the pockets.